mbarker84/css-irl/src/pages/responsive-css-motion-path.md

 ## A transform approach

-As Jhey’s demo show’s, we’d also need to do some work to scale the text to get a result that’s useful for us.
+As Jhey’s demo shows, we’d also need to do some work to scale the text to get a result that’s useful for us.
 Sometimes it might make more sense to scale not only the path, but the elements animating on it, when the viewport is resized.
 I tested a different approach: using [Resize Observer](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to calculate the transform `scale` value from a parent container.
 This outputs a custom property value, which is then used in a CSS transform:

 <iframe height="420" style="width: 100%;" scrolling="no" title="Motion path scaling" src="https://codepen.io/michellebarker/embed/zYvOVjo?height=420&theme-id=dark&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true" loading="lazy">
   See the Pen <a href='https://codepen.io/michellebarker/pen/zYvOVjo'>Motion path scaling</a> by Michelle Barker